 Prevention of Terrorism: The Role of Local Police

-As police know the local area and its people they are at forefront to develop primary deterrent capability to prevent terror attacks.
-To foster such capacity and competence the police forces in India might have to make considerable changes in their operating practices to fight against terrorism by adopting methods such as “intelligence led policing” (ILP), and “community policing” followed by the United Kingdom and as well in police departments of United States like New York police department.
-The focal point of ILP model of policing is based on the identification, analysis and supervision of existing and approaching terror threats in future.
+As police know the local area and its people they are at the forefront to develop the primary deterrent capability to prevent terror attacks.
+To foster such capacity and competence the police forces in India might have to make considerable changes in their operating practices to fight against terrorism by adopting methods such as “intelligence-led policing” (ILP), and “community policing” followed by the United Kingdom and as well in police departments of the United States like New York police department.
+The focal point of the ILP model of policing is based on the identification, analysis and supervision of existing and approaching terror threats in future.
 The information gathered by ILP would be useful in directing the field operations.

-Even though intelligence inputs are disseminated to the police force on the field, it does not certainly convert into action by the deployment of enough police personnel in the sensitive areas to make out surveillance activities and to protect susceptible targets.
-Lack of sufficient man power is slowing down and obstructing their heavy new responsibilities of dealing terror related actives that significantly increasing the workload of police forces already engaged in hectic work schedule.
-According to Ministry of Home Affairs, there are 13,057 police stations, 7,535 police posts and 1,478,888 policemen in India as on 1 January, 2008.
-The ratio of available police to per 100,000 people for the whole country is about 130 against 270 at the international level.
-Consequently, to address the terrorism and to prevent terror activities effectively and efficiently every state and union territory in India must have more police stations and more constables.
-On top, there is an imperative need to reshuffle the police forces by posting the young and newly recruited officers trained with tactics and technology in critical wings of the police dealing with the terrorism.
+Even though intelligence inputs are disseminated to the police force on the field, it does not certainly convert into action by the deployment of enough police personnel in sensitive areas to make out surveillance activities and to protect susceptible targets.
+Lack of sufficient manpower is slowing down and obstructing their heavy new responsibilities of dealing with terror-related activities that significantly increase the workload of police forces already engaged in hectic work schedules.
+According to the Ministry of Home Affairs, there are 13,057 police stations, 7,535 police posts and 1,478,888 policemen in India as of 1 January 2008.
+The ratio of available police per 100,000 people for the whole country is about 130 against 270 at the international level.
+Consequently, to address terrorism and to prevent terror activities effectively and efficiently every state and union territory in India must have more police stations and more constables.
+On top, there is an imperative need to reshuffle the police forces by posting the young and newly recruited officers trained with tactics and technology in critical wings of the police dealing with terrorism.

-Undoubtedly, local police is the primary source to keep the terror groups off balance, and the population reassured by neutralizing the terror activities and attacks to create an accommodating milieu.
-But short of visibility and response are damaging the policing and police are becoming ineffective in preventing terror related attacks and sleeper cell activities.
-However, police force is not supposed to be hold culpable and responsible for their incompetence and ineffectiveness because their hands are cuffed due to political interference, intimidation and patronage, also, shortage of man power.
-At this crisis time it is necessary not only for the politicians not to interfere in police acts related to terror activities but also rapid expansion of police forces with a modern outlook.
+Undoubtedly, local police are the primary source to keep the terror groups off balance, and the population is reassured by neutralizing the terror activities and attacks to create an accommodating milieu.
+But short of visibility and response are damaging the policing and police are becoming ineffective in preventing terror-related attacks and sleeper cell activities.
+However, the police force is not supposed to be held culpable and responsible for their incompetence and ineffectiveness because their hands are cuffed due to political interference, intimidation and patronage, also, shortage of manpower.
+At this crisis time, it is necessary not only for the politicians not to interfere in police acts related to terror activities but also for rapid expansion of police forces with a modern outlook.